pkarpyshev/ntechlab_test/README.md

 ```

 The file uses **state.pth** file as *state_dict* and can download it automatically.
 The file itself can be found [here](https://drive.google.com/uc?id=1--wMPNZBgBV4pEcBEDtOajRotm1LWb5N&export=download)

+The training algorithm can be found in [network_train.ipynb](./network_train.ipynb).
+The code is optimized for Google colab, so if all cells are executed, the dataset will be downloaded and unzipped.